UnexpectedRandom/Graph_Visuilizer/README.md

 ## Project Structure

 - `generate_flu_data.py`: Contains functions to generate a synthetic dataset of flu cases.
-- `flu_prediction_model.py`: Implements the advanced deep learning model for flu prediction.
+- `flu_prediction_model.py`: Once your run the `generate_flu_data.py` it implements the advanced deep learning model for flu prediction.
 - `flu_data.csv`: The generated dataset used for training and testing the model.

 ## Dataset Generation